 Sametime another with draw request of 600 units is placed through internet banking

 Assuming both transactions are initiated exactly at the same time both would see a balance of 1000 units and will allow both the transactions to pass successfully, however, this will lead to inconsistent state with data.
 If handled correctly one of the steps should fail with an exception like “Insufficient balance”.
 This handling of data across threads is done using synchronization and will help getting a predictable outcome.
 Let’s see this with an example in which we add money to bank account through multiple concurrent transactions.
-We start creating BankAccount Class and add methods to increase available balance, will start with creating class and 2 private variables accountBalance and numberOfTransactions
+We start creating BankAccount Class and add methods to increase available balance, will start with creating class and 2 private variables accountBalance and numberOfTransactions.
+Implementation pf BankAccount Class will look like below

 public class BankAccount